ThatNintendoNerd/Smush-Material-Research/albedo_recoloring.md

 ---
 # Albedo Recoloring
 Renders can be recolored by extracting the lighting information and then applying a new albedo color.
-The original albedo color for the armor is provided for both inputs, which has no effect on the final color.
-Select a new albedo color to see the effect in real time.
+If the same color is used for the previous and new albedo, the final result is unchanged.
+The render will accurately match the selected new albedo color without the need for a levels/curves adjustment.
+This also preserves the color variations in the original lighting unlike automatic recoloring or similar HSL techniques.

 <style>
     label {